Day Seventeen Lukla to Kathmandu, Everest Base Camp Trek

 Namche Bazaar from Above

 We had a drink at Café Danphe Bar to celebrate our successful, wonderful trek to Everest Base Camp.
-Huddled together in the bar we looked at all the photos Sam had taken.
+Huddled together in the bar we looked at all the photos the Trainer had taken.
 For the best of an hour I sat with tears streaming down my face, hardly able to believe the photos of the magical places we had just been.

 We had reached our goal of Everest Base Camp and Kala Patthar and now our focus was getting back to Lukla for our flight out while savouring the final days of our trek.
 Descending in altitude is easier than ascending as you don’t need to worry about gradual increments of altitude.
 The plan for Day 13 was to walk to Pangboche.